 - 3 tablespoons orange juice

 - 1 1/2 cups all purpose flour

 - 1 cup brown sugar

-- Combine strawberries, orange juice, and 1/2 cup sugar in a medium pot and heat until sugar is completely dissolved.
-Pour into a greased 2 1/2 quart baking dish.
+- Combine strawberries, orange juice, and 1/2 cup of the white sugar in a medium pot and cook over medium heat until sugar is completely dissolved.
+Pour into the prepared baking dish.

-- Soften 1/4 cup butter (1/2 stick) and mix with 1 cup brown sugar.
-Drop into dollops on top of flour mixture.
+- Soften the remaining 1/4 cup of butter and mix with 1 cup brown sugar.
+Drop into dollops on top of the flour mixture.

-- Bake at 350 degrees F for 45 minutes to an hour, or until golden, bubbly, and the cobbler is cooked through.
+- Bake for 55 minutes to an hour, or until golden, bubbly, and the cobbler is cooked through.
 Serve with vanilla ice cream or a generous pour of heavy cream.